Elouan1411/completion-auto/README.md

 ## Requirements

-This project uses Rust as the backend programming language and Python for the frontend.
+This project uses Rust for the backend and Python for the frontend, with everything handled automatically by make install.

 ### Install